 Mattia Pistone

-At the University of Georgia, Dr. Mattia Pistone is the Director of the Magma Mia Petrology and Volcanology Laboratory and an Assistant Professor in the Department of Geology.
+Dr. Mattia Pistone is the Director of the Magma Mia Petrology and Volcanology Laboratory and an Assistant Professor in the Department of Geology.
 Dr. Pistone is a Primary Investigator of DIVE (Drilling the Ivrea-Verbano zonE), an international research initiative aimed at probing the Moho (the boundary between Earth’s outer crust and the mantle) for the first time ever.
 For centuries, the boundary between the Earth’s crust and the mantle has remained inaccessible, and drilling to explore the Earth’s interior has been impossible.
 However, exploration of this boundary is now achievable after just 1 mile of drilling due to recent discoveries in the Ivrea-Verbano Zone.
-As the primary investigator of this groundbreaking research initiative, Dr. Mattia Pistone sheds light on the significance of drilling into the Earth’s interior and what this cryptic geological frontier can teach us about life here on earth and elsewhere in the universe.
+As the primary investigator of this groundbreaking research initiative, Dr. Pistone sheds light on the significance of drilling into the Earth’s interior and what this cryptic geological frontier can teach us about life here on Earth and elsewhere in the universe.

 Jake Goodman

-Jake Goodman is a Miami-based psychiatry resident physician.
+Dr. Jake Goodman is a Miami-based psychiatry resident physician.
 With more than 2.1 million followers, Dr. Goodman is a mental health activist and social media content creator focused on fighting stigma and discrimination while empowering those experiencing mental health challenges to seek help.
 Medical training practices in the United States haven’t changed much since formal residency programs were first introduced in 1897.
 A series of unaddressed problems within these practices have perpetuated mental health challenges within the medical profession.
-In this talk, Dr. Jake Goodman brings awareness and promotes advocacy to further the discussion on medical training improvements that are necessary to better protect the mental health and care of both physicians and patients.
+In this talk, Dr. Goodman brings awareness and promotes advocacy to further the discussion on medical training improvements that are necessary to better protect the mental health and care of both physicians and patients.

 Maria Taylor